Susan C. Bucklew: Education and career

 Before becoming a lawyer, she was teacher and taught at Henry B. Plant High School from 1964 to 1965 and again from 1970 to 1972.
 She also taught at Seminole High School from 1965 to 1967, George D. Chamberlain High School in 1969, and Hillsborough Community College from 1974 to 1975.

-She was corporate legal counsel for the Jim Walter Corporation from 1978 to 1982, then served as a county judge in Hillsborough County Court from 1982 to 1986, and as a circuit judge of the Thirteenth Judicial Circuit of Florida from 1986 to 1993.
+She was corporate legal counsel for the Jim Walter Corporation from 1978 to 1982, then served as a county court judge in Hillsborough County Court from 1982 to 1986, and as a circuit judge of the Thirteenth Judicial Circuit of Florida from 1986 to 1993.
 She served as Director of Cawthon Oil Company.

 Federal judicial service

-President Bill Clinton nominated Bucklew to the United States District Court for the Middle District of Florida to the seat vacated by William J. Castagna on October 29, 1993.
-Confirmed by the Senate on November 20, 1993, and received commission four days later.
+President Bill Clinton nominated Bucklew to the United States District Court for the Middle District of Florida to the seat vacated by Judge William J. Castagna on October 29, 1993.
+She was confirmed by the United States Senate on November 20, 1993, and received her commission four days later.
 Bucklew assumed senior status on August 1, 2008.